bonny/WordPress-Simple-History/readme.txt

 - Add `Helpers::privacy_anonymize_ip()`.
 - IPV4 addresses that are anonymized get a ".x" added last instead of ".0" to make it more clear to the user that the IP address is anonymized.
 - Add filter `simple_history/privacy/add_char_to_anonymized_ip_address` to control if a char should be added to anonymized IPV4 addresses.
+- If a Google Maps API key is set then a map of a users location is shown when clicking on the IP address of a logged event. [#249](https://github.com/bonny/WordPress-Simple-History/issues/249).
+- Add filter `simple_history/maps_api_key` to set a Google Maps API key to be used to show a Google Map of the location of a user login using the user IP address.

 = 4.1.0 =